 Just letting your car drip-dry in the sun certainly is easy, but it’s definitely not good for its paint job.
 When water droplets evaporate, they leave any minerals or dirt they may have been holding onto — meaning, it’s as if you hardly washed your car.
 Grit and dirt can scratch and damage your paint job, leading to that dull, faded look that’s the opposite of what you want.
 After giving your car a thorough washing, follow it up right away with a good drying tool, The Absorber from CleanTools.
 Its unique polyvinyl alcohol composition means it acts like a sponge, drawing water away from your car’s paint.
 Because it can be wrung and used repeatedly on the same vehicle, The Absorber is the perfect tool for drying your new car.

 Remove Any Splotches Immediately

 Tree sap, bird droppings, and other splotches are unsightly, but there’s more than one reason why you should clean them up right away.
 Not only can these deposits become much harder to remove after they dry and set, but they also may contain acids that can break down your car’s finish.
-Use a rag with mild soap and lots of water to gently scrub these splotches away before they have a chance to harden and cause damage to your car’s paint.
+Use a rag or mitt with mild soap and lots of water to gently scrub these splotches away before they have a chance to harden and cause damage to your car’s paint.

 Stay Away From the Car Wash